Dave-team/Knowledge-base/Priorities.md

   - Start reading, writing things up, speaking to other Data people.
   - What is the recommendation?
 When?
 How?
 Why?
   - Start to evangelize to others
+- Sell this vision to others - get them onboard and excited and aware of what the team is working on.
+Sell BI with enthusiasm and an understanding of strategic impact

 **Other development goals**
+- Take ownerhip over data training.
+Assuming we keep a bimonthly session, what are the things I want to talk about next?
+Keep a log of these.
 - Develop to a really high level of code: high quality, scalable, fast, clean, business-focused, well commented and tested.
 Improve everything that doesn't look good.
 - Become a business advisor: understand what metrics matter to the business.
 Know their definitions and calculations.
 Know the different ways to calculate it and their limitations from our data model.
 When someone wants to answer an analytics question, I'm able to help answer that question with context and recommendations.
 - Improve on the commercial side of things.
 Contracts, legal, pricing, negotiation.
 Start collecting best practices and templates were using at work